On this page:

 With the Search Terms N-Grams, you can:

-- Gauge which search queries are driving traffic to your account.
-It removes the requirement of having to go through the entire Search Terms Report.
-This way, you can also make sure you don't miss out on long tail search terms.
+Gauge which search queries are driving traffic to your account.
+It removes the requirement to go through the entire Search Terms Report.
+This way, you can also make sure you don't miss out on long-tail search terms.

 How does it work?